DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-15-rejection-email-previews.md

 ## What we changed

-Previously, after selecting and writing the reasons for rejection, the confirmation page showed their answers using a ‘check your answers’ style summary list, with ‘change’ links:
+Previously, after the training provider selected and wrote their reasons for rejection, the confirmation page showed their answers using a ‘check your answers’ style summary list, with ‘change’ links:

 ![Screenshot of a page with the heading ’Check details and reject application’ followed by a table containing 2 reasons with the headings ‘Qualifications’ and ‘Personal statement’, the content of those rejections, and links labelled ‘Change’.
 Below this is a warning icon with the text ‘The candidate will be sent an email to tell them why you rejected their application’.
 Below this is a green button labelled ‘Reject application’](previous-check-answers.png)